Battle of Belmont (1899): British Forces

-The British 1st Division included the Guards Brigade of Major General Sir Henry Edward Colvile with the 3rd Battalion, Grenadiers, the 1st and 2nd Battalions of the Coldstream Guards, and the 1st Battalion, Scots Guards, and the 9th Brigade of Major General Richard Steele Rupert Fetherstonhaugh, with the 1st Battalion, Northumberland Fusiliers, the 2nd Battalion, Northamptonshire Regiment, the 2nd Battalion, King's Own Yorkshire Light Infantry (KOYLI), and half of the 1st Battalion, Loyal North Lancashire Regiment.
-The two brigades totalled 7,750 infantry.

-The British cavalry force numbered a paltry 850 under Colonel Bloomfield Gough, and included the 9th Lancers, two and a half companies of mounted infantry, thirty New South Wales Lancers, and Rimington's Guides.
-Artillery support was provided by the 18th and 75th Batteries, Royal Artillery.
-Divisional troops included four companies of Royal Engineers, among other support units.

-Boer
+Boer Forces

-The Boer force at Belmont was led by Orange Free State Commandant Jacobus Prinsloo, who had arrived there with 1,500 men on the 20 November to reinforce an original force of 500 men under T. Van der Merwe.
-After Methuen began the march, Prinsloo posted detachments on the kopjes about the railway line.
-Prinsloo's force was joined by 800 men under Koos de la Rey on the day of the battle.

 Battle

+Lord Methuen planned to assault the Belmont-kopje by surprise before dawn, with the troops marching out at 3 AM.
+The 9th Brigade headed towards Table Mountain, whilst the Guards Brigade moved towards Gun Hill.
+The plan was for the British to flank the Boer positions in an effort to minimize casualties and come to a quick victory.
+However the Guards Brigade moved too far to the right of the front, and instead were in position for a frontal assault, rather than a flanking maneuver.
+Sunrise came at ~4 AM, and at this point the British had advanced four miles, but were still a considerable distance from the Boers.
+Shortly after sunrise, the Boers began firing on the advancing British, with the 3rd Grenadiers and the 1st Scots returning fire, whilst the 9th Brigade continued to advance up Table Mountain.
+At 4:30 AM, British Artillery opened fire on Belmont, shelling the Boers with shrapnel artillery.

 Aftermath

 Lord Methuen wrote to his wife after the battle.

 "I detest war, people congratulate me; the men seem to look on me like a father, but I detest war the more I see of it.'

 Outside his tent he could now hear a "poor fellow groaning and dying, shot through the chest, he is silent now, so perhaps God has released him."

-As many historians of the period and since have pointed out, the reason for such great loses were due to lack of mobility and poor intelligence in the field with virtual no detail cartography at the scale needed.
+As many historians of the period and since have pointed out, the reason for such great losses was due to a lack of mobility and poor intelligence in the field with virtually no detailed cartography at the scale needed.